WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 	>**Note**: Notice that the app raises an unhandled error as a result of the 400 response (Bad Request) returned by the mobile service.

-1. In the QSTodoService.m file, locate the following line of code in the **addItem** method:
+1. In the QSTodoService.m file, locate the following line of code in the **addItem** method.

 	````objective-c
 	[self logErrorIfNotNil:error];
 	````
-After this line of code, replace the remainder of the block with the following code:
+After this line of code, replace the remainder of the block with the following code.

 	````objective-c
 	BOOL goodRequest = !((error) && (error.code == MSErrorMessageErrorCode));